mIRC-Scripters/mirckb/docs/source/intermediate/matching_tools.rst

 Examples
 ~~~~~~~~

-The expression “t*s a \*?t” matches the string “this is a text”.
+The expression "t*s a \*?t" matches the string "this is a text".

-.. note:: If **&** is not used alone it matches the plain text ‘&’ character.
-It also doesn’t match $chr(32) if used to match a whole word, see below.
+.. note:: If **&** is not used alone it matches the plain text '&' character.
+It also doesn't match $chr(32) if used to match a whole word, see below.

--  “test &” matches “test this” or “test that”
+-  "test &" matches "test this" or "test that"
--  “test &his” matches only “test &his”
+-  "test &his" matches only "test &his"
--  “test thi&” matches only “test thi&”
+-  "test thi&" matches only "test thi&"
--  “test th&s” matches only “test th&s”
+-  "test th&s" matches only "test th&s"
--  “test &” doesn’t match “test $chr(32)” (consider $chr(32) to be evaluated here)
+-  "test &" doesn't match "test $chr(32)" (consider $chr(32) to be evaluated here)

 Bitwise operator?
 ^^^^^^^^^^^^^^^^^